Our Rogation Sunday Campaign — The 2025 Participating Communities

 Start your journey

-From the Latin, rogare, meaning ask; rogation is the festival that marks the blessing of the land to bring forth good yield.
+From the Latin, rogare, meaning ask; rogation is the festival that marks the blessing of the land to bring forth good growth.

 For centuries, parish communities have observed Rogation Sunday as a time to seek blessings both for the land's bounty and collective wellbeing.
 Rooted in the Middle Ages, this tradition involves procession, outdoor prayer, and the ancient practice of ‘beating the bounds’—walking the parish's boundaries or visiting its sacred sites (e.g. wells, sacred trees, high places and landmark boulders): a 'parish pilgrimage'.